Welcome to today's edition of the Rush 24-7 podcast.

 But then talk radio is a haven for conservatives who have fled mainstream media they view as too liberal and too negative.

-In fact, when we combined the six categories to determine an overall national outlook index, and then broke that down by demographic group, Republicans registered a very upbeat 63.5% this month.
+In fact, when we combined the six categories to determine an overall national outlook index and then broke that down by demographic group, Republicans registered a very upbeat 63.5% this month.

-Democrats uh chimed in at a dismal 35.7.
+Democrats chimed in at a dismal 35.7.

-Those who depend most on two bastions of the mainstream media, newspapers and news magazines, had the most negative readings.
+Also not surprising, those who depend most on two bastions of the mainstream media, newspapers and news magazines, had the most negative readings.

 Newspapers and the news magazines simply depressed people.